-The government’s solution is to require you to make tax payments at almost-quarterly intervals throughout the year, as compared to the once-per-year filings of most people (employees).
-These quarterly payments are known as estimated tax payments, because the amounts you are paying are based upon an estimate of your total tax liability for the year.
+The government’s solution is to require you to make tax payments at approximately quarterly intervals throughout the year.
+These payments are known as estimated tax payments, because the amounts you pay are based upon an estimate of your total tax liability for the year.

 How to Calculate Your Estimated Taxes

-Sole proprietors use Form 1040-ES in order to calculate their required estimated tax payments.
+Sole proprietors use a worksheet that accompanies Form 1040-ES to calculate their required estimated tax payments.
 Generally speaking, the amount of estimated tax you are required to pay for the year is the smaller of:

 - 90% of your tax for this year, or

 - 100% of your tax from last year.

 Given the inherent difficulty in predicting what your tax liability is going to be before you know for certain what your business income will be, it’s generally recommended to make estimated tax payments based upon the “100% of last year’s total tax” option.
 Assuming you use this option, each of your four payments will generally be equal to 25% of the total tax you paid last year.

 There is an exception for high-income taxpayers: If your adjusted gross income was $150,000 or more last year, instead of being able to base your estimated payments on 100% of last year’s total tax, you will be required to base your payments on 110% of last year’s total tax.